IsmaeelMughal/BlogApp-Springboot-React/README.md

 // Dependencies in backend pom.xml

 spring-boot-starter-data-jpa       ->  to connect with JPA and maintain persistance

 spring-boot-starter-web            ->  to add web dependency and making responses

 mysql-connector-j                   ->  to connect with mysql database

 lombok                                  ->  to reduce boiler plate code

 cloudinary-http44					-> to upload Images on cloud

+spring-boot-starter-mail 			-> To send Email For Verification